WinVector/pyvtreat/Examples/CrossVal/LeakTradeOff/CrossFrameExample.md

 In this article, we've shown that cross-methods *do* leak information about the training data, so it is not as "safe" in that sense as splitting training data into multiple partitions: one for setting parameters or calculating data transformations, one for training the model, and one for evaluating it.
 So if you have a large enough data set, partitioning it is probably preferable to cross-methods.
 We've also seen that deterministic cross-method schemes like leave-one-out are particularly leaky.

-On the other hand, we've also seen that the leak from randomized cross-methods is small enough that linear regression does not seem to see it: the linear models fit to randomized cross-validated encodings above correctly identified noise variables as uninformative most of the time.
+On the other hand, we've also seen that the leak from randomized cross-methods is small enough that linear regression does not seem to see it: the linear models fit to randomized cross-encodings above correctly identified noise variables as uninformative most of the time.
 From experience, we (the authors) have seen that tree ensemble methods like random forest and gradient boosted trees also do not seem too sensitive to the leak ([here's an `xgboost` example](https://github.com/WinVector/pyvtreat/blob/master/Examples/KDD2009Example/KDD2009Example_no_filter.ipynb)).

 So what we seem to be able to say is that cross-methods lower the information leak enough that the transformed training data appears safe to use with a reasonable downstream modeling algorithm.
 This is consistent with the results from superlearning and stacking, which use cross-methods to build "features" corresponding to the individual sub-learners, and then fit a model from these features to learn the overall ensemble model.
 Just as sometimes it is appropriate to introduce a bit of bias to for a large reduction in variance (bias/variance trade-off), it can be appropriate to pursue a favorable leak/variance trade-off.

 It's worth noting that the recommended method to combine the sub-learners in stacking is non-negative linear regression, which is essentially a form of regularized regression.
 While [regularization is no substitute for cross-methods](http://www.win-vector.com/blog/2019/11/when-cross-validation-is-more-powerful-than-regularization/), it can certainly help reduce the possibility of overfit.
 As we saw above, linear regression *is* sensitive to the leave-one-out leak, because it can use large coefficients to multiply the leak's magnitude.
 Regularization would help prevent that, and non-negativity constraints completely eliminate the leak that we demonstrated, as that leak requires negative coefficients.
-So properly cross-validated encodings are typically "safe" at least when used with regularized regression.
+So proper cross-encodings are typically "safe" at least when used with regularized regression.

 What about tree ensemble methods?
 Random forest and gradient boosting are higher complexity models, so there is more risk that they might decode the leak.
 Our speculation is that the averaging inherent in random forest may serve as a "regularization" or smoothing step that helps mitigate this risk; and of course limiting the depth of the trees in a tree ensemble method is also a form of regularization.

 ### Even hold-out sets can be leaky!

-However, re-using a cross-validated set multiple times within the model fitting process, for example with stepwise regression, or using cross-methods for multiple layers of nested models, probably increases the chance that the modeling algorithm will decode the leak.
+However, re-using a cross-set multiple times within the model fitting process, for example with stepwise regression, or using cross-methods for multiple layers of nested models, probably increases the chance that the modeling algorithm will decode the leak.
 In fact, even hold-out sets leak information when used this way!

 The last section of [this article](http://www.win-vector.com/blog/2015/10/a-simpler-explanation-of-differential-privacy/) shows an example of hold-out set leakage during stepwise regression.
 And [here](http://proceedings.mlr.press/v37/blum15.pdf) is an example of leaderboard hold-out set leakage during Kaggle competitions.
 The leakage in both these situations occurs because the hold-out set is used multiple times during the model fitting/model tuning/model selection process, and hence leaks information that leads to model overfit.

 Model selection is *not* an unbiased procedure, and the bias, however small, can lead to information leakage.
 For any sort of hyper-parameter tuning or model search, the procedure is biased (though likely of small magnitude) no matter what hold-out procedure we use.
-Therefore, avoiding cross-validation leakage isn't the only problem.
+Therefore, avoiding cross-method leakage isn't the only problem.

 ## Practical Considerations